erdasheshi/Social-Tasklet-System---Team-project/README.md

 We provide a social and financial overlay for [TASKLETS](https://becker.bwl.uni-mannheim.de/de/research/tasklets/) and therby enable device owners around the world to contribute computational resources and benefit from available computational resources in the tasklet world.

 You have no idea, what we are talking about?
-Check our application recordings:
+Check our demo videos:
 1. [Friendship Creation](https://github.com/Alex0815/SocialTasklets/blob/master/Recording/1%20Process%20-%20Friendship.mp4)
 2. [Tasklet Request](https://github.com/Alex0815/SocialTasklets/blob/master/Recording/2%20Process%20-%20Tasklet%20Request.mp4)
 3. [Tasklet Computation](https://github.com/Alex0815/SocialTasklets/blob/master/Recording/3%20Process%20-%20Tasklet%20Computation.mp4)